Skip to content

 1

 This setting is a way to keep the crawler from monopolizing system resources.
 Once the server's load average reaches this limit, the crawler will be terminated, rather than allowing it to compromise server performance.
+Set Server Load LImit to 0 to prevent the crawler from running.

 Example